KVSKOrg/dellemcansible/docs/ISSUE_TRIAGE.md

 2. Otherwise, move on to [prioritizing the issue](#4-prioritization-of-issues).
 Assign the appropriate priority label to the issue, add the appropriate comments to the issue, and remove the `needs-triage` label.

 ## 4. Prioritization of issues
-In general bugs and feature request issues should be labeled with a priority.
+In general, bugs and feature request issues should be labeled with a priority.

-This is the most difficult thing with triaging issues since it requires a lot of knowledge, context and experience before being able to think of and start feeling comfortable adding a certain priority label.
+This can be the most difficult task when triaging issues since it requires a lot of knowledge, context, and experience before being able to start feeling comfortable adding a certain priority label.

 In order to gain comfort with prioritizing issues, consulting with experienced project members on issues is highly encouraged.
 By doing that you learn more and eventually be more and more comfortable with prioritizing issues.